stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 The storage is the following:
 - 1x Samsung 850 evo for the OS
-- 4x WD Red 4to
+- 4x Seagate Archive 8To

 ### Technical stack

-- Virtualisation : Hyper-V 2019
+- Proxmox Backup Server
-- Data : Raid 5 HP for the datas
+- Data : Raid 10 ZFS for the data
-- Veeam Backup & Replication for the export and the encryption of all the data backed up by PBS on an external veracrypt rotated repository.

-### Virtual Machines

-- PBS : Virtualized Proxmox Backup Server with 3Tb of disk storage for the backup of the virtual machines.

 ## Internet connection